vsantos/k8s-tanker/README.md

 ## Security

 It's highly recommended that **you do not** use tanker in production environments.
-The purpose of this project is to setup a development environment the quickest way.
-After that the deployment of your POC must be done with a secure Kubernetes Cluster using one of the following tools: `kops` or `kubeadm`
+The purpose of this project is to setup a development environment the quickest way possible.
+After that the deployment of your POC must be done with a secure Kubernetes Cluster using one of the following tools: `kops`, `kubeadm` or similar

 ## Troubleshooting